-Meet the Founding Members of AI and Faith.
+Meet the Members of AI and Faith

+Our members come from diverse business, academic and institutional backgrounds, and a wide range of faith traditions.
 We remain interested in expanding our roster of outstanding thought leaders.
 If you want to take a leadership role in furthering the dialog between the faith community and the emerging technologies related to AI please contact us.

 Carlos Arias, Ph.D

 is Assistant Professor of Computer Science at Seattle Pacific University.
 He formerly taught and served as research director at a leading university in Honduras.
 His work focus includes e-government and e-learning.